epfl-lara/stainless/core/src/sphinx/installation.rst

 ----------------------------------

 To build Stainless, we use ``sbt``.
-In a typical configuration, ``sbt universal:stage`` in the root of the source tree should work, yet, in an attempt to be more reproducible and independent from sbt cache and path, the instructions below assume that the directory called ``stainless`` does not exist, they instruct ``sbt`` to use a relative path for its bootstrap, and do not require adding ``sbt`` to your path.
+In a typical configuration, ``sbt universal:stage`` in the root of the source tree should work, yet, in an attempt to be more reproducible and independent from SBT cache and path, the instructions below assume that the directory called ``stainless`` does not exist, they instruct ``sbt`` to use a relative path for its bootstrap, and do not require adding ``sbt`` to your path.

-**Install sbt**
+**Install SBT**

 Follow the instructions at http://www.scala-sbt.org/ to install ``sbt`` 1.5.6 (or somewhat later version).